 The 8.6 kilometre predator-proof fence is completed.
 This is a world first!
 Following this, pest eradication creates a mainland island free of mammalian predators, and many native species are reintroduced.

-2002 – NZ Threat Classification System
+2002 – New Zealand Threat Classification System

-The New Zealand Threat Classification System is developed to enable ranking of our native species according to the threat of extinction.
+The New Zealand Threat Classification System (NZTCS) is developed to enable ranking of our native species according to the threat of extinction.
 It is designed to complement the IUCN system and is tailored to New Zealand’s unique ecology.

 2002 – Ferret law change